alekskar/puppet/README.md

+***test environment was VMvare workstation***

+Centos7 has problems with start on windows host mashine

+all command are placed into the Vagrant file

+logs from test mashine were retrived by change hostname and noop options. there were created two custom facts ( is_puppetserver ) to define if server would be a master and (mem) wich determine java options to allocate memory depends on dedicated memory to host

 # This is repo for final task
 ## Final task
 Provide single puppet module which can setup both puppet master and puppet agent current version from repositories which provided by puppetlabs for example - you delivery plan can be following: